Regulations on course assessment

 6. Examination procedures

-7. Marks
+7. Grades

-8. Breaches to the Regulations on Course Assessment
+8. Breaches to these Regulations

 9. Entry into force